Preparing for breastfeeding during pregnancy

 The class is just $19 so be sure to check it out!
 Check out my interview with the Milkology creator and get more details on the class.

-#2 – Most insurers provide a free breast pump.
+#2 – Get a breast pump.
+Most insurers provide a free breast pump.
 Know the procedure for getting one and how to use it.
 Check out my breastfeeding page for resources to help you get one.